Corporations Elections Licensing Securities

 Yes.
-The Board will accept any one of the following exams as one of the requirements for licensure to practice massage therapy in this state:
+The Board will accept a passing score on any one of the following exams as having met one of the requirements for licensure to practice massage therapy in this state:

 Criminal background checks are required by the law (O.C.G.A. § 43-24A-8, 13) for each application submitted.
-Refer to the Georgia Board of Massage Therapy website at www.sos.ga.gov/plb/massage under “Download Forms” for “MT Fingerprint COGENT-GAPS Instructions”.
-Applicants must register with Cogent Systems and follow the guidelines found at their website at www.ga.cogentid.com.
+Refer to "Application/Form Download" section of the Georgia Board of Massage Therapy website at http://sos.ga.gov/cgi-bin/plbforms.asp?board=50 to obtain the Fingerprint COGENT-GAPS Instructions.
+Applicants must register with Cogent Systems and follow the guidelines found on their website at www.ga.cogentid.com.